petermekhaeil/petermekhaeil.com/src/posts/how-to-get-started-performance.md

 Get to know what is in your application, get to know what is being bundled inside because the size of your script files will have an impact on performance and reducing bundle size is one of the first techniques I recommend to getting started on improving site performance.
 Most modern web applications are bundled with many dependencies and the first step in knowing what to improve is by first knowing what libraries are being imported into your application.
 Get curious about the size of your application.

 One of the first tools that I started using is [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer).
-It generates a report of the output of your webpack build which visualises the filesize of your JavaScript files and what libraries are included in each file.
+It generates a report of the output of your webpack build which visualizes the file size of your JavaScript files and what libraries are included in each file.
 Here is an example screenshot:

 ![](/images/uploads/bundlephobia-bundle.png)

 So we know what is in our application.
 What can we do with this information?

 We can see `lodash` takes a large portion of the file.
 Lodash was one of the first libraries that got me interested in reducing bundle size because it was always included in projects when I first started in my software development career.
-This is where my curiousity kicked in - why was it so large every time, regardless of the functions that I was using?
+This is where my curiosity kicked in - why was it so large every time, regardless of the functions that I was using?

 After some researching, I came to learn that how you import your dependencies, and how your dependencies were build makes a difference.
 Using `lodash` as an example - the package is not [tree-shakable](https://en.wikipedia.org/wiki/Tree_shaking).
 So instead of doing this: